iiisthu/OS2021_Fall/Thread-1/README.md

 **ToDo:**

-In this task, your job is to process a `Instruction` set of "init" and "update".
+In this task, your job is to process an `Instruction` set of "init" and "update".
 Considering that `cal_gradient`  is time-consuming (10s of seconds running time, mostly waiting for I/O), you should think of handling multiple `Instruction`s concurrently.
 Design a synchronization mechanism using locks to guarantee that your codes are thread-safe.
 Output your final